sammygb26/Obsidian/Learning/FNPL/Heads Dependency Parsing.md

 - **Shift-reduce** - a more efficient and doesn't require a grammar.

 ## Transition Based Parsing: Shift Reduce Parser
+This is derived from shift-reduce parsing, developed for analyzing programming languages.

 ![[Pasted image 20230310123852.png]]

 There are different version of **transition based parsing algorithms**.
 We always have a **stack** and a **buffer**.
 The stack contains elements we have already started to parse.
 The input buffer contains words we haven't started to parse.
 The algorithm moves inputs from the buffer to the stack and outputs dependency relations in the process.
 There are three possible actions that can be taken.